-In 2018, the President of Indonesia issued Regulation No. 44/2018 on the Indonesia National Single Window (INSW) to integrate all customs, quarantine, licensing, port/airport documents related to exports and imports, and can be electronically submitted to the relevant ministries and institutions/agencies.
-Under MOT Regulation No. 20/2021, amended by MOT Regulation No. 25/2022, the GOI introduced the upgraded version of the INSW system, the Indonesia National Single Window System (SINSW), which aims to operate as a single channel for all business licensing in the import sector.
+In 2018, the President of Indonesia issued Regulation No. 44/2018 on the Indonesia National Single Window system (INSW) to integrate all customs, quarantine, licensing, port/airport documents related to exports and imports, and can be electronically submitted to the relevant ministries and institutions/agencies.
+This system is managed by Lembaga National Single Window (LNSW) under the Ministry of Finance.
+In 2021, the GOI introduced the upgraded version of the INSW system, the Indonesia National Single Window System (SINSW), which aims to operate as a single channel for all business licensing in the import sector.
+Under MOT Regulation No. 36/2023, amended by MOT Regulation No.8/2024 and Presidential Regulation No. 61/2024 requires application of import license to be submitted through INSW, including submission of (import need) volume in the commodity balance system.